The best foreplay is good communication.

 Kels is a producer, businesswoman, and sex and relationship enthusiast.
 She never underestimates the power of a good story or a good spreadsheet.

 In tandem with a career in project management and marketing, she has been writing, directing, producing and performing for film and theater since 2013.

 Kels believes the core of a good business, production, or sexual experience is the same: being attuned to other people and aware of their sweet spots.
 She’s committed to restoring education to its natural state — enticing.

-Tessah uses her experience as a researcher to establish a data-driven foundation for Squirm.
-She holds a master's degree from the University of Amsterdam, where she researched the intersection of sex education and pornography.
+Tess uses her experience as a researcher to establish a data-driven foundation for Squirm.
+She holds a master's degree from the University of Amsterdam where she researched the intersection of sex education and pornography.